Devesh-code-git/Text-Editor/README.md

 - Used a GapBuffer data structure
 - Custom cursor logic

+I have also included a design doc that goes into more details and explains some of my decisions when developing the editor.

 How to run: This repo includes all of the soure code, to run this editor make sure all java files are in the same location and run the Main.java file.
 ![](TextEditorScreenshot.png)